For CVP Providers

 Publications from the Department of Public Health keep health care providers up to date with the latest information about the Connecticut Vaccine Program and other helpful information about childhood vaccination.

-- Keeping CT Kids Healthy Newsletter April 2021
+- Keeping Connecticut Kids Healthy Newsletter February 2022

-- Keeping CT Kids Healthy Newsletter February 2021
+- Keeping Connecticut Kids Healthy Newsletter December 2021

 - Click here to review communications from previous years